DaleFielding/b-boulder/README.md

             > 255
         -o-transition is a vendor extension<br>

-    I have left those in, as this was taught in a codeinstitute course video.
+    I have left those in, as this was taught in the codeinstitute course material (one of the videos).

 ### Google Lighthouse: